-How were you expecting to feeling after four days with us?
+How were you expecting to feel after four days with us?

-"I expected to feel this tired as I am.
-Because I know these things are always getting up early, staying up late, and then running around through the middle of the day, and just mentally exhausted from learning so much.
+"I expected to feel as tired as I am.
+Because I know these things are always getting up early, staying up late, and then running around through the middle of the day — and just mentally exhausted from learning so much.
 But it’s the best way to do it, the only way to do it, to make the most of it."

 How were the boat trips?

 "The boat trips were amazing.
 The first boat trip was incredible.
 That second boat trip blew my mind.
 I did not expect that from down here.
 It’s my first time down here.
 It looked like something from King Kong, something you’d expect from the northern hemisphere, like the Greenlands, the Icelands, that kind of style, those cliff faces, I’ll never forget that."

 "Especially the lighthouse, I really had a great night that night.
 Chasing the sunset, and running around, and everyone had smiles on their faces everywhere, they knew they were nailing some shots, so it was good, I learned so much from the astro stuff."

 How was the food and accommodation?